Why pepper sprays?

 How they work

-By and large, pepper sprays work on moist skin only; this is why they must be aimed at the eyes, nose & mouth.
+By and large, pepper sprays work on moist skin only, so they must be aimed at the eyes, nose & mouth.
 It will not affect the hands or other skin areas if they are dry.
 So they tend to lose their efficacy in winter and colder climates.
 It’s best to turn your face away as you spray, especially if it’s windy.

 In Karachi, I have personally seen only two types.